 The general I/O port function is overridden by the Output Compare (OC1x) from the Waveform Generator if either of the COM1x1:0 bits are set.
 However, the OC1x pin direction (input or output) is still controlled by the Data Direction Register (DDR) for the port pin.
 The Data Direction Register bit for the OC1x pin (DDR_OC1x) must be set as output before the OC1x value is visible on the pin.
 The port override function is generally independent of the Waveform Generation mode, but there are some exceptions.
-Refer to Table 16-1, Table 16-2 and Table 16-3 for details.
+Refer to Table 16-1 on page 132, Table 16-2 on page 132 and Table 16-3 on page 133 for details.

 The design of the Output Compare pin logic allows initialization of the OC1x state before the output is enabled.
 Note that some COM1x1:0 bit settings are reserved for certain modes of operation.
-See Section "16.11" on page 136.
+See "Register Description" on page 132.